-Hip replacement is a surgical procedure in which a painful hip joint is replaced by an artificial prosthetic implant to relieve the pain.
+Hip Arthroplasty is a surgical procedure in which a painful hip joint is replaced by an artificial prosthetic implant to relieve the pain.
+It is commonly called Hip Replacement.

 Depending on the damaged section, surgery can be Total Hip Replacement (THR) or Partial Hip Replacement surgery.